-The Fund aims to select companies & countries that display excellence in sustainable management and sustainable products or processes, fulfilling ecological and social requirements particularly well, ranging from climate efficiency and low water consumption to labour safety and satisfaction.
+The Fund aims to select companies that display excellence in sustainable management and sustainable products or processes, fulfilling ecological and social requirements particularly well, ranging from climate efficiency and low water consumption to labour safety and satisfaction.

-The Fund has 50% minimum allocated to sustainable investments.
+The Fund has 70% minimum allocated to sustainable investments.
 To determine if an investment should be considered a sustainable investment, there is a three-step process.
 First, several qualitative checks are performed for the Fund and the selection criteria includes:

 - Alignment with the UN Sustainable Development Goals (SDGs): In scope are companies that at least derive 25% of their revenues from social goods & services.
-Such social goods and services can be linked to SDGs - Current holding of existing Article 9 products - Energy transition score & ESG score: Best in class approach.
-Companies that score in the top 25% within the respective peer group for either score eligible - GICS: Issuer operates within the "Food Products Industry" or "Healthcare Sector" - The issue is classified as a green bond under an appropriate framework (ICMA/CBI/ EU GBS) and is subject to independent review (Second Party Opinion)
+Such social goods and services can be linked to SDGs - Current holding of existing Article 9 products - Low Carbon Transition score & ESG score: Best in class approach.
+Companies that score in the top 25% within the respective peer group for either score eligible - GICS: Issuer operates within the "Food Products Industry" or "Healthcare Sector"